dndworld/dndworld.github.io/character-building/cc-rules.md

 ### [DnD World Errata/Variant Feature Document](https://docs.google.com/document/d/1n3h5AUgzscyKRJgFIDQkMuLbnl87oOfj4HUalVySXCo)

 Erratas refer to changes made to the official game rules, which our server does for balance reasons and to better suit the West Marches setting.
-The above document along with the [Erratas and Clarifications page](/erratas.md) compile all changes to official content and variant features we've added.
+The above document along with the [Erratas and Rulings page](/faq/rulings/) compile all changes to official content and variant features we've added.

 ## Character Creation